Community Development (BA)

 MT 575 Course Location: MTU Bishopstown Campus, Cork

 Community Development is a process that seeks to build strong, sustainable communities by bringing people and groups together for the good of the wider community and society.
 Based on principles of equality, fairness and respect it sets out to influence power structures and remove barriers that prevent people from taking part in decisions that affect their lives.

-Participants must have satisfactorily completed the Institute’s mandatory Garda Vetting before commencing placement.
+Participants must have satisfactorily completed the University’s mandatory Garda Vetting before commencing placement.

-Where applicants for the honours degree do not have a qualification at Diploma or Bachelor degree level in Community Development at the specified minimum level, they may be admitted on the basis of a learning portfolio that verifiably demonstrates learning performance equal to that specified by the learning outcomes of the BA Degree programme at CIT.
+Where applicants for the honours degree do not have a qualification at diploma or bachelor degree level in community development at the specified minimum level, they may be admitted on the basis of a learning portfolio that verifiably demonstrates learning performance equal to that specified by the learning outcomes of the BA degree programme at MTU.

 What is the weekly workload?

-The BA in Community Development (BACD) is a full time programme here at CIT Bishopstown Campus.
-Your weekly work schedule will consist of lectures at the Bishopstown Campus as well as supervised work placements.
+The BA in Community Development (BACD) is a full time programme at MTU Bishopstown Campus, Cork.
+Your weekly work schedule will consist of lectures as well as supervised work placements.

 The placement is an integral part of the BACD programme and is core to your professional development.
 In addition, employers value the experience gained via the supervised placement.

 What are the arrangements for the work placement?

 The work placement will take place in selected locations around Cork City, which are easily accessible via public transport.